top of page

 In addition to trekking to Everest Base Camp, we will stay in several villages along the route to complete a NOLS Wilderness First Responder.
 We will also have cultural and possible visits to local medical clinics, Everest ER, and training centers.

-Participants will carry a light day pack while trekking and porters will support the trek by carrying up to 20kg (44lbs) per participant in additional personal gear.
+Participants will carry a light day pack while trekking.
+Porters will support the trek by carrying up to 20kg (44lbs) per participant in additional personal gear.
 More information is in the personal gear list.

-Day 0 or earlier: International Arrival in KTM by 8 April 2023
+Day 0 or earlier: International Arrival in KTM by 11 April.
+Welcome Dinner, Optional Kathmandu Tour

 KTM Hotel

-Day 1: Preparation Day in KTM, Group briefing, Equipment checking & Official Formalities, WFR Class
+Day 1: Preparation Day in KTM, Group briefing, Travel 4 hours by van/bus to Manthali

 KTM Hotel